cdapio/cdap/cdap-docs/admin-manual/source/upgrading/packages.rst

 Upgrading CDAP Major/Minor Release Versions
 -------------------------------------------
-Upgrading between major versions of CDAP refers to upgrading from a
+Upgrading between major/minor versions of CDAP refers to upgrading from a
 |previous-short-version|\.x version to |short-version|\.x.
 Upgrades
-between multiple Major/Minor versions must be done consecutively, and a version cannot be skipped unless otherwise noted.
+between multiple major/minor versions must be done consecutively, and a version cannot be skipped unless otherwise noted.

 Upgrade Steps